bettoakkara/BABottomSliderMenu/README.md

-# BASliderView
+# BABottomSliderMenu
-BASliderView is a customizable bottom slide Menu.
+BABottomSliderMenu is a customizable bottom slide Menu.
 # Compatibility
-BASliderView requires iOS 10+ and is compatible with Swift 4.2 projects.
+BABottomSliderMenu requires iOS 10+ and is compatible with Swift 4.2 projects.
 # Installation
 Drag and Drop the folder `Source` into your project.
 # Usage

-BASliderView was designed to be used effortlessly.
+BABottomSliderMenu was designed to be used effortlessly.

 ## Create Cells
 create the cells as follows:-